-In line with the Paris Agreement, the EU and Germany have set the ambitious climate protection goal of achieving greenhouse gas neutrality by 2050 resp.
-2045.
+In line with the Paris Agreement the EU and Germany have set the ambitious climate protection goal of achieving greenhouse gas neutrality by 2050 and 2045 respectively.
 This requires significant changes in all sectors of the economy.
-For the complete transformation towards a CO2-neutral future, we depend on the use of green hydrogen and its derivatives, such as ammonia, methanol, and sustainable aviation fuel.
-The German government therefore supports the rapid market ramp-up of PtX value chains.
-Its National Hydrogen Strategy focuses on supporting private investments in the sustainable production, transport, and use of PtX products.
+For the transition towards a CO2-neutral future, we depend on the use of green hydrogen and its derivatives, such as ammonia, methanol, and sustainable aviation fuel (hereafter: Power-to-X (PtX) products).

 For both, the purchase of the products by HINT.CO and the sales side, the price is determined via competition-based bidding procedures as part of a tailored funding window (see below).
 In line with sustainability criteria, the bids with the lowest supply price and the highest demand price are awarded the purchase and sales contract, respectively, in order to minimize the price difference that is to be compensated.
 Thanks to short-term sales contracts, H2Global can benefit from expected increasing market prices for conventional products reducing the gap that has to be compensated in the future.
 Accordingly, the funds required to compensate the price difference will potentially decrease over the course of the funding period, making it a highly effective and cost efficient mechanism compared to common subsidy schemes.